 On a coaxial wire, you will mostly find the thread on the exterior part.
 Still, you can find it on the interior of the connector.
 You can use these two words for each of these cases:

 5. RF Connectors Guide–The Center Pin

 The component transmits the RF current.
-You can use the center pin to different connectors.
-The center pin has two options, the normal and reverse polarities.
+You can use the center pin to different connectors, and the center pin has two options, the standard and reverses polarities.